-As the Entertainment Capital of the World, Las Vegas welcomed 42.2 million visitors in 2019, with, well, far fewer in 2020 with the pandemic.
-Still, as life returns to a new normal, tourists continue to visit by car and by plane.
-Countless options can satisfy any hunger no matter what time of day, but it would take weeks of nonstop eating just to scratch the surface of bountiful brunches, fresh seafood, people-watching hot spots, celebrity-helmed joints, and late-night dining.
-To make things less daunting, the 24-hour itinerary below will help visitors get the most out of their time on the Las Vegas Strip by highlighting some of the most essential spots in town.
+As the Entertainment Capital of the World, Las Vegas welcomed about 32 million visitors in 2021.
+While Las Vegas offers exceptional dining off-Strip, its on-Strip restaurants make for an abundance of options that can satisfy any hunger no matter the time of day.
+It would take weeks of nonstop eating just to scratch the surface of bountiful brunches, fresh seafood, people-watching hot spots, celebrity-helmed joints, and late-night dining.
+To make things less daunting, the 24-hour itinerary below will help visitors get the most out of their time on the Las Vegas Strip.

 7 a.m. — Bouchon

 For those getting a head start on exploring the city, hit up Thomas Keller’s Bouchon at the Venetian, tucked away in the Venezia Tower at the resort.
 Sit on the patio and start with an assortment of pastries, beignets, or the quiche of the day, while looking out at the serene pool.

-If you’re getting a later start to the day after a wild night on the Strip, the brunch menu at Tom’s Urban at New York-New York is the place to be for crispy potatoes, mushroom Benedicts, oysters on the half-shell and people-watching.
-The menu features an omelet stuffed with bacon, smoked ham, and pork sausage, a crispy chicken and cornbread pancake, and a house-made take on Pop Tarts, shown above.
-Bottomless mimosas are available as well.
+If you’re getting a later start to the day after a wild night on the Strip, the brunch menu at Sugarcane Raw Bar and Grill at The Venetian Resort is the place to be for crispy potatoes, mushroom Benedicts, oysters on the half-shell and people-watching.
+The vanilla bean beignets are a must.
+Bottomless mimosas are $25.

 12:30 p.m. — Estiatorio Milos